Norman P. Salzman Memorial Symposium and Awards in Basic and Clinical Virology

 The Fund was established by Dr. Salzman’s family, colleagues and friends to remember the legacy of this noted pioneer in molecular biology and respected member of the NIH research community.
 Dr. Salzman's career spanned 40 years in virology research and he was among the first to characterize viral mRNAs and to visualize replicating viral DNA.
 Dr. Salzman’s achievements in virology are paralleled by the recognition that his laboratory was a training ground for many young scientists, several of whom have gone on to become important researchers on an international scale.

-The 23rd Annual Norman P. Salzman Memorial Symposium in Basic and Clinical Virology took place virtually on Monday, November 8, 2021.
+The 24th Annual Norman P. Salzman Memorial Symposium in Basic and Clinical Virology took place on Thursday, November 10, 2022.